gautriv/gautriv.github.io/_posts/2023/1/2023-1-21-urldissection.md

 URLs play an important role in API documentation by providing a clear and consistent way to access and specify resources.
 Understanding the basic structure and components of a URL, along with concepts such as path, endpoint, and resource can make it easier to understand and use APIs.
 Next time you're working with an API, take a closer look at the URL and see if you can identify the protocol, domain, path, and query parameters.
 And who knows, you may just stumble upon a new way to utilize the data and functionality provided by the API.

 Enjoyed reading?
-Let me know your thoughts in comments?
+Let me know your thoughts in comments